Hop til indhold

 How much will be paid out in the event of my death?

+As a rule, most pension savings today include deposit security.
 This means that the amount you have saved up will be paid out to your dependants in the event of your death.

 In addition, your pension plan may also include other insurance plans that will be paid out if you die.

-At My PFA, you can see the exact amount that will be paid out in the event of your death.
+On My PFA, you can see the exact amount that will be paid out in the event of your death.

 How do I secure my children financially in the event of my death?